 However, little is known about the development and maintenance, as well as heterogeneity of immune cell exhaustion.
 Another problem with chronic HIV infection is that a large number of people that are receiving antiviral therapy (ART) become resistant to treatment.

 Researchers at UC San Diego have investigated the effects of HIV infection on immune cell exhaustion at the transcriptomic level by analyzing single-cell RNA sequencing of >43,000 peripheral blood mononuclear cells (PBMCs) from healthy subjects and HIV-infected donors.
 Researchers identified nine immune cell clusters and eight T cell subclusters according to their unique gene expression programs; three of these (exhausted CD4+ and CD8+ T cells and interferon-responsive CD8+ T cells) were detected only in samples from HIV-infected donors.
 PD-1 (program cell death-1) has also been associated with CD8 dysfunction in HIV infection.
 An inhibitory receptor (X) was identified in the exhausted T cell populations and further characterized in HIV infected individuals.
+When we blocked the identified receptor for immune exhaustion by an antibody using ex vivo PBMCs from HIV infected individuals, we observed a robust increase in HIV-specific CD8+ T cells immune responses by interferon and TNF-alpha production.

 Blocking of the inhibitory receptor (X) allows CD8+ cytotoxic functions to normalize, allowing treatment of HIV/AIDS by immunotherapy and potentially other chronic viral infections.